 Livingston International Class Action

-Livingston International is a leading customs broker and freight forwarding organization with offices located across Canada.
-Goods are shipped into Canada at an extremely high volume.
-Import and customs brokerage services at Livingston are performed on demand (whenever goods arrive) and are time sensitive.
-The plaintiff’s statement of claim alleges that employees are not appropriately paid for overtime hours that they often work to get their jobs done in such circumstances.
-The claim seeks payment for such unpaid overtime and also seeks to challenge various aspects of Livingston`s overtime policy.
+The statement of claim alleges that employees were not appropriately paid for overtime hours that they often work to get their jobs done in such circumstances.
+The claim seeks payment for such unpaid overtime and also seeks to challenge various aspects of Livingston’s overtime policy.

 Sign up here to receive email updates on this case.